jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 - No pain, no gain
   - You have to work for what you want
 - Not rocket science
+- Not my cup of tea

 ## O

+- Off the top of my head
 - On a roll
 - On thin ice
+- Once in a blue moon
 - One for the road
 - One's ass off
 - Out of blue